globewalldesk/revuu/README.md

 by languages.
 * Maybe eventually allow users to save archived items individually, and give them an easy way to browse and run them from within the app.
+* Allow the user to abandon task creation.

 ## Version notes